 5. Keep records, manage and measure

-By keeping a record of your SMR costs you will be able to identify trends, compare pricing and target problem suppliers, vehicles and drivers …then watch your costs come down and your productivity go up.
+By keeping a record of your SMR costs you will be able to identify trends, compare pricing and target problem suppliers, vehicles and drivers …then watch your fleet maintenance costs come down and your productivity go up.